FREQUENTLY ASKED QUESTIONS - WESTERN NYFC

 In specific, the Event Manager Sports Network International maintains no relationship to any one youth football team or league.
 There is no "local" league that runs the event or has any part in the forming or carrying out the rules.
 Therefore, the overall rules, event structure and division match-ups, EVERYTHING ABOUT THE EVENT is not designed to favor any specific team or association.
 This is critically important!
 Most tournaments are produced by a host team or league.
 These host groups many times ensure that their local teams have many advantages, seen and unseen.
 Know that when you attend the NYFC, no teams maintain a "home-field advantage" as SNI is not connected with any specific league.

-The other most important item is extensive background checks of the participating teams (something most tournament give lip service to but rarely banish teams for previous cheating).
-It is painful to see so many of the teams and coaches that have faced LIFETIME BANS from further participation at the NYFC for using illegal players, faked birth certificates, etc. and they attend other tournaments without any questions from the tournament host.
+Another important item is the extensive background checks of the participating teams (something most tournament give lip service to but rarely banish teams for previous poor behavior).
+It is painful to see so many of the teams and coaches that have faced LIFETIME BANS from further participation at the NYFC for using illegal players, faked birth certificates, disgusting sideline conduct, etc. and they attend other tournaments without any questions from the tournament host.
 This cheats the kids and cheapens the overall tournament, along with making it incredibly dangerous by allowing older players that have no business being on the field with the other younger players.
 SNI uses several advanced methods, both prior to the event, as well as during the competition to ensure that all players are eligible to play on a particular team at a particular level.
 This is a vary large factor in why many teams have been attending the event for over 20 years.

 The NYFC also uses a full 10-minute stop clock, 4-man official crews and first class facilities.
 Playing a full clock allows you more plays and more possessions, which means more ability to get all of your players meaningful playing time in both games.
 The NYFC also uses largely high school stadiums and other top-notch facilities so the kids can play where the big kids play, not on flat, converted soccer fields like some do.
 We often have retired NFL players ot other special guests come to present the trophies.
 Again, how can we make it special for the kids!